NeuromatchAcademy/course-content/tutorials/python-standards.md

 Notebook tutorials are a little different from normal Python code.
 Things to watch out for when writing and reviewing them:

 * Run the notebook from top to bottom (`Runtime` > `Run all`).
 Notebooks cells often have dependencies on later cells - when they are run in order, they fail.
-Correct these and make sure to Run All after all changes to verify that dependencies run top to bottom.
+Correct these, restart the kernel (`Runtime` > `Restart runtime`) and make sure to Run All after all changes to verify that dependencies run top to bottom.
 * When a function needs to be filled in by the student, raise a `NotImplementedError` to indicate to the student they have to implement it.
 * Long notebooks can be hard to read.
 Using headings (Markdown `#`, `##`, `###`, etc.) can be used to create headings automatically.
 * Heavy notebooks can be slow to load in developing countries.
 Use developer tools (`Ctrl+Shift+I`) and go to `Network` > `Throttle`, and choose 3G to test things out.